 In all aspects of our lives we are realising that taking a sustainable approach is better for the environment and the future.
 All kinds of innovations have been made to help achieve sustainability.
+There is even a delivery route planner app that would make delivery and traveling easier and more time-efficient.
 One of the latest of these is a new sustainable social delivery service that has recently been launched in the UK, and which is already achieving significant success in its home country of Norway.
 As ClickGreen (2015) reports:

 “Successful Norwegian social delivery service Nimber has launched in the UK, having clocked up over 10,000 deliveries and 30,000 members in its Scandinavian home market.”